phenology/cgc/manuscript/paper.md

 # Author contributions

 All co-authors contributed to the conceptualization of the work, which was led by R.Z.M. and E.I.V..
 F.N., M.W.G., and O.K. prepared the first draft of the tutorials, and wrote the initial draft of this manuscript.
 F.N. suggested changes to the co- and tri-clustering algorithms.
-R.Z.M., E.I.V., and S.K. led the design of experiments to test and improve the CGC package.
+R.Z.M., E.I.V., and S.G. led the design of experiments to test and improve the CGC package.
 R.Z.M. and E.I.V. helped to improve the tutorials.
-S.K. provided the required computational resources to run the experiments and tutorials and made suggestions for code optimizations.
+S.G. provided the required computational resources to run the experiments and tutorials and made suggestions for code optimizations.
 All co-authors reviewed and edited the final document.

 # References